Find the Best Grease Trap Cleaning Companies for Your Business

 Understanding Local FOG Management Regulations

 Jurupa Valley restaurants must comply with a layered set of regulations designed to protect the city's sewer infrastructure.
-At the state level, the California Health and Safety Code (HSC) § 114201 sets the foundational rules, mandating that grease interceptors be easily accessible and not located in food preparation areas unless specifically approved1.
+At the state level, the California Health and Safety Code (HSC) § 114201 sets the foundational rules, mandating that grease interceptors be easily accessible and not located in food preparation areas unless specifically approved.
 However, day-to-day enforcement and specific ordinance details fall under the jurisdiction of the Riverside County Department of Environmental Health, which serves Jurupa Valley.

 Key Requirements for Your Grease Interceptor